clarasoft-it/immo_dev/project-readme.txt

 files such the database DDL script.

 ---------------------------------------------------------------------------------------------
-CORS headers an cross origin errors
+CORS headers and cross origin errors
 ---------------------------------------------------------------------------------------------

 The front end will be developped with ReactJS using nodejs.
 The nodejs instance